Dives 5 through

 at my hotel to pick me up, I was informed that we were going to dive the

 North shore that morning instead of the West.
-We arrived at Waimea harbor
+We arrived at Waimea harbor and boarded a dive boat of approximately

-proceeded out to our first dive site, Waimea point, the dive boat following
+twenty-five feet in length.
+As we proceeded out to our first dive site, Waimea point, the dive boat following in our wake soon

-in our wake soon turned back, presumably because of high seas.
-Oh well, I
+turned back, presumably because of high seas.
+Oh well, I thought to myself,

-thought to myself, at least I have a dive master who will stay with me and
+at least I have a dive master who will stay with me and they are letting me

-they are letting me use a Diver Propulsion Vehicle (DPV.)
+use a Diver Propulsion Vehicle (DPV.)

 After gearing up and diving into my fifth open water dive

-(first in Hawaii) I gave the OK sign to my
+(first in Hawaii) I gave the OK

-triggered my response.
+what triggered my response.
 Was I going to hit the button?
 Was I going to

 inflate and abort this dive?
 I had a scooter, surely that would bring me to